Prof. Luca Iocchi

 Cntrol Engineering (MCER) 6 CFU

 The main validation method will be a written test during the regular exam sessions.
-For 9 CFU, the exam contains an additional part on Reinforcement Learning.
+(For very old exam of 9 CFU, the exam contains an additional part on Reinforcement Learning.)

-During the lectures, teachers will assign some homeworks.
+During the lectures, teacher will assign some homeworks.

 The homeworks are not mandatory and if delivered within the specified deadlines will be used as bonus marks for the final grade.